tmduong2000/python-tutorial/docs/t001_dive_into_python_object.md

 import keyword
 print keyword.kwlist
 ```
 Let's reclaim the phrase "everything in Python is object **except keyword**" to "everything is instantiated by Python interpreter is an object".
-Let's check a few example to understand Python object
+Let's check a few examples to understand Python object

 ####Example 1: creating old-style class
 ```python